⚠️ Important Disclaimer

 Fire Equipment Specifications

 Fire equipment requirements (such as carrying a shovel and a fire extinguisher) are commonly imposed through local fire restriction orders and closure/restriction notices.
-Requirements can change fast with conditions.
+Requirements can change rapidly with conditions.
 Check BLM fire restriction updates for your area.
-(BLM, 2025b)

 Source: Example BLM fire restriction announcement (Arizona)